Days out with kids can become really expensive so as a family we are always looking for tips on how to make our money go further.

 I don’t know what it is about being out and about but it always seems to make my kids super thirsty.
 To stop myself wasting money on bottled water or fizzy drinks I always pack a refillable bottle of water or two.

 As a thirsty family of five a normal water bottle always seem a bit small so I was really chuffed to find an amazing 1.5 litre water bottle from Decathlon which has proved invaluable.
+It costs less than £10 but has stood up to 3 kids (and a dog!) flinging it around, dropping it etc.

 3. Join the National Trust